scipy/scipy/doc/source/tutorial/weave.rst

 Here the range object works exactly like Python slice objects with the exception that the top index (3) is inclusive where as Python's (4) is exclusive.
-Other differences include the type declaraions in C++ and parentheses instead of brackets for indexing arrays.
+Other differences include the type declarations in C++ and parentheses instead of brackets for indexing arrays.
 Currently, ``weave.blitz`` handles the inclusive/exclusive issue by subtracting one from upper indices during the translation.
-An alternative that is likely more robust/maintainable in the long run, is to write a PyRange class that behaves like Python's range.
+An alternative that is likely more robust/maintainable in the long run is to write a ``PyRange`` class that behaves like Python's ``range``.
 This is likely very easy.

 The stock blitz also doesn't handle negative indices in ranges.
 The current implementation of the ``blitz()`` has a partial solution to this problem.
 It